evgeniyDorogoy/evgeniyDorogoy.github.io/docs/_posts/2023-05-15-how-to-register-car-in-berlin.markdown

 contact the dealer and be persistent.
 Now you can be certain that they have the capability to provide the CoC.

 ### Customs clearance
+Due to uncertainties surrounding the registration process of my car, such as potential missing documents or technical limitations (such as the suitability of a diesel engine for Germany), I decided to approach the steps in a cost-effective manner.
+The first step, which doesn't require any financial investment, is the customs clearance.
+Upon permanently relocating to Germany, I had the opportunity to bring along personal belongings.
+To my surprise, I discovered that the car qualifies as a personal item, similar to my laptop, clothes, and two bicycles (refer to the section on "private vehicles of any kind" for more details).
+Consequently, no taxes need to be paid during the clearance process.